CG 54 Antietam

 Antietam was detached to proceed to Mumbai, India on 17 November, 2001.
 During the transit through the Strait of Hormuz Antietam was turned around to assist with the Search and Rescue (SAR) efforts as a result of the loss of two crewmembers from USS Peterson.
 On 15 December Antietam and O'Kane pulled into Mumbai, India.
 The port visit was a significant public relations event and received a great deal of positive media coverage in India.
 Antietam departed India and proceeded to Singapore on 18 December, on her route home.

-Throughout the deployment, the Aegis cruiser's primary missions have been to provide area air defense for the carrier strike group and to direct air defense of U.S. naval units throughout the western Pacific.
+Throughout the WESTPAC 03-2 deployment, the Aegis cruiser's primary missions were been to provide area air defense for the carrier strike group and to direct air defense of U.S. naval units throughout the western Pacific.
 A multi-mission warship, Antietam also provided surface and sub-surface surveillance for the strike group and was prepared to conduct Tomahawk cruise missile strikes, if directed.
 The first Carl Vinson Strike Group ship to return home was the USS Antietam, arriving Sep.
 14, 2003 at Naval Station San Diego.

 The serpent symbolizes the first Navy Jack, Antietam's many sensors, the Maryland copperhead, and Antietam's striking ability.
 The guns and the vertical launch missile represent Antietam's continuation of the U.S. Navy's excellence in ordinance.
 The Trident refers to the three dimensions of naval warfare.
 The two gold stars refer to heroism and suffering at the Battle of Antietam, 17 September 1862, as does the Burnside Bridge.
 The broken chain symbolizes the Emancipation Proclamation which followed the battle.